mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.0.0 =
+* Added: Call-to-action button in place of signup fields.
+* Added: MailChimp interest group segmentation.
+* Added: connected status added to all connections.
+* Added: state after conversion feature.
+* Added: Close Optin On Note Click in optin form completed.
+* Added: missing form_background_color control
+* Define background-color for all form fields.
+* Added switch to activate/deactivate optin campaigns.
+* Added shortcode support to headline, description and note
+* Redesigned the connection settings page to be sidebar tabbed.
+* Elementor now added as a connection.
+* Conenction's API key/token now obfuscated on display.
+* Fixed bug in leads subscription that already exist in mailpoet from failing in other language WP installs eg German.
+* Revamped single chosen field as well as date time and ace editor.
+* Successfully added moment requires dependency to MailOptinjs.
+* Rearranged menu such that optin menus comes first before that of email menus.
+* Added missing text-domain in strings.
+* Fix textareas control with long height.
+* Added filter to list of optin form fonts list.
+* All form fields in optin form now captured during form submit.
+* Added an event that is triggered after core optin form validation.
+* An event is now triggered when optin form validation kicks in.
+* Added styling to builder control descriptions.
+* Replaced optin actions buttons with icon font.
+Tooltip added to describe the action.
+* Replaced email automation actions text descriptions with icons.
+Tooltip added to describe the action.
+* Ensure OptinConversionsRepository:: month_conversion_count() return integer.
+* Fixed bug with dashdot bar optin theme lacking default css values.

 = 2.1.7.0 =
 * Added: form background image customization for optin themes that support it.